awangg/WangMinesweeper/README.md

 # WangMinesweeper

-Classic game over minesweeper.
+Classic game of minesweeper.
 Flag them all to win.